SmithWillSuffice/ohanga-pai/content/blog/64_electric_cars.md

 Not a typo.
 It's a *word blende* I'm inventing, something like a mix of "no electic", "neo-electric" and "noosphere" (the latter a Teilhard de Chardin concept for collective growing up y'all).

-((Also, I prefer "word blende" to "word blend", the latter reminds me too much of the, "But will it blend?" guy, who is too hilarious.))
+((Also, I prefer "word blende" to "word blend", the latter reminds me too much of the, [“But will it blend?”](https://www.youtube.com/watch?v=4P4_JM0RGGE&pp=ygURYnV0IHdpbGwgaXQgYmxlbmQ%3D) guy, who is too freakin' hilarious.
+A hidden comedic talent of, "how come your channel doesn't have a million subscribers," worthiness.))

 Hossenfelder does the same hysteria when speaking about big physics.
 Not that she is wrong entirely, the real resource cost is fairly large, but